List of Sakura Wars characters: Erica Fontaine

-A sixteen-year-old nun in training, and a cabaret dancer for Chattes Noires at night.
+A protagonist heroine 3th installment sixteen-year-old nun in training, and a cabaret dancer for Chattes Noires at night.
 A devout Christian, who genuinely wants to help people in need, however, because of her clumsy nature, those who receive her help often ends up with more trouble.
 She sometimes mistakes her dreams and imagination as reality, and acts on it, creating havoc.
 In the game, she frequently walks into a billboard, hitting her head.
 Once, during the game, when her true spiritual powers awaken, she takes on a serious, divine personality.

 She has a great interest in Japan and its culture, although her knowledge is often anachronistic, or wrong.
 She asks Ogami about Japan many times in the game.
 Her favorite food is pudding.
 Her hobbies are: bible reading, prayer, helping people, and machine gun shooting.
 She carries two cross-shaped machine guns named "Raphael" and "Gabriel", concealed inside her skirt.

 When she was young, her parents died in an accident, in which she survived by accidentally using her special powers.
 Afraid that people who have seen her powers will think ill of her, she decides to live and become a nun in a church ran by Father Leno.
 She genuinely tries to help others in need, yet her clumsiness almost always creates more trouble.
 For example; when asked by Father Leno to clean the sanctuary, she ends up destroying the Virgin Mary statue, when she was in charge of clearing the weed near the church, she ends up plucking out the flower bed, and when she was in charge of the cooking, and she cooked up a dish that was inedible.
 Because of such action, she was actually asked to leave the convent but due to her misunderstanding and impression of Leno's saying, she stayed there for six more months.

 In Sakura Taisen: École De Paris, Grand-Mère first meets her in a church seeing her praying with angel wings and she became the first Paris Flower Division.
 But after one year of training, she still slacks much to Grand-Mère's dismay.
 She makes friends with Glycine and recruits Glycine as the second member, after saving her.
 It is also shown that she gets her infamous wake-up maracas dance from Father Leno.
 When Erica is arrested as an accomplice of Lobelia due to Lobelia's lie, Erica wonders what Lobelia meant by having pleasure in the morning with men.
 Father Leno, being at a loss for an answer, tells her that men and women dance in the morning to show gratitude to God.